A Decade's Battle on Dataset Bias: Are We There Yet?: Introduction

 \section{Introduction}

+In 2011, \citet{Torralba2011} called for a battle against dataset bias in the community, right before the dawn of the deep learning revolution \citep{Krizhevsky2012}.
+They introduced the ``\textit{Name That Dataset}'' experiment, where images are sampled from a dataset and a model is trained on the union of these images to classify which dataset an image is taken.
+Remarkably, datasets at that time could be classified with high accuracy.
+They also found that a model trained on one dataset can only perform well on that dataset but fails to generalize to others.

-In 2011, Torralba and Efros \cite{Torralba2011} called for a battle against dataset bias in the community, right before the dawn of the deep learning revolution \cite{Krizhevsky2012}.
-Over the decade that followed, progress on building diverse, large-scale, comprehensive, and hopefully less biased datasets (\eg, \cite{Russakovsky2015,Lin2014,Thomee2016, kuznetsova2020open, schuhmann2022laionb}) has been an engine powering the deep learning revolution.
+In response to this, over the decade that followed, progress on building diverse, large-scale, comprehensive, and hopefully less biased datasets~\citep{Lin2014,Russakovsky2015,Thomee2016, kuznetsova2020open, schuhmann2022laionb} has been an engine powering the deep learning revolution, especially in the pre-training era.
 In parallel, advances in algorithms, particularly neural network architectures, have achieved unprecedented levels of ability on discovering concepts, abstractions, and patterns---including \textit{bias}---from data.